Common krait: Diet

 The common krait feeds primarily on other snakes, including venomous snakes like other kraits and vipers.
 It also feeds on small rodents, lizards, birds and frogs.
-Cannibalism and scavenging are known in this species.
-The young are known to prey on arthropods and the blind snakes snakes of the family Typhlopidae.

 Reproduction

 The common krait is oviparous.
 Females lay clutches of 5–15 eggs during late winter or summer months in secluded areas such as leaf litter or burrows.
-Unlike many snake species, female kraits exhibit parental care by guarding their eggs until they hatch, which is after about 60 days.
+Unlike many snake species, female kraits exhibit parental care by guarding their eggs until they hatch after about 60 days.
 The hatchlings emerge fully independent and equipped with venom from birth.
 The males are known to engage in combat displays.

 Venom

-The common krait possesses one of the most potent venoms (on humans) among Indian snakes, possibly only after that of the Sind Krait.
+The common krait is responsible for the majority of medically significant snakebites in the Indian subcontinent as its neurotoxic venom is one of the most potent venoms on humans among Indian snakes.

 Bites without envenomation, i.e. dry bites are not uncommon.

 In mice, the values of its venom are 0.325 mg/kg subcutaneously, 0.169 mg/kg intravenously, and 0.089 mg/kg intraperitoneally.

 The average venom yield is 10 mg dry weight.
 The estimated lethal dose for humans is 2–3 mg.